 - Report to police – if you call 999 stay on the phone, describe what is happening, where you are in the home, where the perpetrator is, what he is wearing, what he is doing, if he has a car the description and registration number if you know it.
 These calls are recorded and used in evidence.
 It also helps police prepare and look out for the perpetrator.
 The police are trained to deal with domestic abuse allegations, considering the safety of you and your children.

-- Silent solution 55 – this enables people to contact 999 without speaking.
-It detects background noise and prompts the caller to press ‘55’ if they want to be directed to police.
+- Silent Solution 55 – this enables people to contact 999 services without speaking.
+It detects background noise and when prompted the caller needs to dial ’55’ so they can be directed to the police – if 55 isn’t dialled then the call won’t be put through to the police.

 - Inform trusted friends, family or a professional – they can help you to keep safe and create a safety plan.
 Think about scheduling calls from them to check you are OK and plan what to do if you don’t answer.
 Create a safety sentence which could alert them.
 It mustn’t be obvious, for example “can you let *** know I won’t be getting my hair/nails done tonight.”